btmartin721/SNPio/snpio/docs/source/getting_started.rst

 If you encounter any issues or have any questions about the SNPio library, please feel free to reach out to the developers or open an issue on the GitHub repository.
 We are here to help and improve the library based on your feedback.

 The SNPio library is licensed under the GPL3 License, and we encourage you to use it for your research and analysis tasks.
 If you find the library useful, please cite it in your publications.
 We appreciate your support and feedback!
+We hope you find SNPio useful for your research and analysis tasks!
+Thank you for using SNPio!